NSFWUTILS/RedditScrape/README.md

 Results can be seen in `output_log.txt` once it finishes.

+## Running in the background
+If you want to make sure this keeps running in case you get disconnected or something, you can run it in the background with something like `nohup python crawler.py > nohup.log &`.
+You can monitor the status of this using `jobs` and use `kill %1` if you need to cancel it.

 ## Stopping the script
 **IMPORTANT:** This script runs in a threaded manner so you can't just `ctrl+c` your way out.
 If you want to cancel this you'll have to use `ctrl+z` first, then once it has stopped you can run `kill %1`.